noawe-boi/NoahsObsidianSync/Holidays TODO.md

 - Chemistry Atomi (The entire thing)
 - Physics Practice Exams
-- Maths Methods All Exam Re
+- Maths Methods Practice Exams
+- Do Atomi Prose Exercises
+	- (maybe how to write an analytical essay lesson)

+``